Lesson 14

 47Jesus saw Nathanael coming toward him and said of him, “Here is a true Israelite.
 There is no duplicity in him.”48Nathanael said to him, “How do you know me?”
 Jesus answered and said to him, “Before Philip called you, I saw you under the fig tree.”49Nathanael answered him, “Rabbi, you are the Son of God; you are the King of Israel.”50 Jesus answered and said to him, “Do you believe because I told you that I saw you under the fig tree?
 You will see greater things than this.”
 (John 1:44-50)

-The scripture passages above assert that Jesus’ call to discipleship can be different.
+The scripture passages above assert that Jesus’ call to discipleship to each person will be different.
 Other disciples, such as Lazarus and His sisters Mary and Martha were called through friendship.
 In the case of others like the blind, leper and demon possessed man of Gennesaret, Jesus called through healing.
-Jesus would not disappoint them.
+Jesus would not disappoint any of them.
 He would soon show them “greater things!”
 He calls you, as well as everyone else in a different way to be His disciples.
-You have Jesus’ assurance that you will not be disappointed.
+You have Jesus’ assurance that you will not be disappointed by following Him and His way.

-You may suspect, there could have been some doubt in the minds of the disciples.
+To suspect there could have been doubt in the minds of the disciples is reasonable.
 More than likely, it stemmed from a need of additional proof.
 The disciples really had not learned their first lesson of faith.
 They were about to learn this and learn it well.
 It would surprise them.
 They would realize their call to discipleship came with a mandate.
 Eventually they would realize their call came with a lifelong commitment to have faith in Jesus.
-Most of them would also learn that discipleship is not about fulfilling their own expectations, but by having fulfillment based on what God expects.
+Most of them would also learn that discipleship is not about fulfilling their own expectations, but having fulfillment based on what God expects.

 1 On the third day there was a wedding in Cana in Galilee, and the mother of Jesus was there.
 2 Jesus and his disciples were also invited to the wedding.